busser/tfautomv/README.md

 ### Detailed analysis

-For details on which resources match and which don't, use the `--show-analysis` flag.
+For details on which resources match and which don't, use the `-show-analysis` flag.
 Output looks like this:

 ![analysis](docs/analysis.png)